zyrant/LSNet/README.md

 # LSNet
-Light-weight Spatial boosting network for Efficient RGB-thermal salient object detection The paper and code will be public until the paper is accepted.
+Light-weight Spatial boosting network for Efficient RGB-thermal salient object detection <b>
+The paper and code will be public until the paper is accepted.